sakshikakde/BFS-Path-Planning/README.md

 cd /home/sakshi/courses/ENPM661/proj2_sakshi_kakde/Code

 Run the following command
-python3 bfsPath.py --InitState 200 300 --GoalState 350 250
+python3 bfsPath.py --InitState 300 200 --GoalState 350 250 --ShowVideo True

 You can add the init and goal state as arguments

 ## Parameters
 1) InitState - inital state for the path
 2) GoalState - Goal state for the path
+3) ShowVideo - True is you want to view the video